 -By Cindy Wright of Marriage Missions International.

-The following article was prompted by a letter we received here at Marriage Missions.
-We have edited the letter and changed the name to protect the identity of this writer.
-(Following this letter and my response, we will include a few web site links to additional articles with differing approaches:
+The following article was prompted by an email we received here at Marriage Missions.
+We have edited it and changed the name to protect the identity of this writer.
+(Following this email request and my response, we will include a few web site links to additional articles with differing approaches:

 I have an issue on my mind that bothers me about marriages.
 I have found lately that couples tend to use the differences in ages as a barrier to keep them apart, which I personally feel is looking into the flesh, rather than what God has planned for them together.
 Our marriages are supposed to fulfill the purposes God has for us together and I believe that God chooses us as human beings put together to fulfill His purposes.

 It’s sad that couples that have the same desire to serve the Lord, are God-fearing, compatible, and have many other healthy ingredients to have a successful marriage, stay apart because of what society thinks of them differing in ages —more so if the man is younger that the woman.

 I really look forward to hearing about this from you.
 There are many people that could benefit from reading about this aspect of marriage especially when choosing a partner.

 A Concerned Reader

 You make several excellent points in your letter about the barrier that age differences cause.
 Age differences and the role it plays in marriage can definitely be used in a “fleshly” manner in emotionally separating married couples more than it looks like it should when you view it from a spiritual standpoint.